ma-sadeghi/porespy/README.rst

 from 3D images of porous materials (typically obtained from X-ray tomography).
-There are many packages that offer generalized image analysis tools (i.e Skimage and Scipy.NDimage in the Python environment, ImageJ, MatLab's Image Processing Toolbox), but the all require building up complex scripts or macros to accomplish tasks of specific use to porous media.
+There are many packages that offer generalized image analysis tools (i.e Skimage and Scipy.NDimage in the Python environment, ImageJ, MatLab's Image Processing Toolbox), but they all require building up complex scripts or macros to accomplish tasks of specific use to porous media.
 The aim of PoreSpy is to provide a set of pre-written tools for all the common porous media measurements.